lastedC/lastedC/README.md

 I started my journey with graphics design in order to express myself.
 I was inspired by my father and his works and decided to learn.
 Eventually I discovered Discord; a free platform for communication.
 As I started using it more, I realised that most bots were very generalised and not exactly what I was wanted.
 I decided I would try and create my own bots and than took me down the path of programming.

-* 🌍  I'm based in Leicester, United Kingdom
+* 🌍  I'm based in Luton, United Kingdom
-* 🧠  I'm learning Python & JavaScript
+* 🧠  I'm learning Java & JavaScript

 ### Skills